StackVista/stackstate-docs/stackpacks/integrations/opentelemetry/manual-instrumentation/tracer-and-span-mappings.md

 ### Service identifier

 The service identifier is used for merging components.
-The provided value will be added to the identifier list on the component in StackState.
+The provided value will be added to the identifier list on the component in Rancher Observability.

 Components with the same service identifiers will merge into one component.
 This allows multiple components to merge and create relations.
-Components can also bo merged with existing StackState components.
+Components can also bo merged with existing Rancher Observability components.

 ➡️ [Learn more about merging components](/stackpacks/integrations/opentelemetry/manual-instrumentation/merging.md)